SahasGoli/ProjectEuler/README.md

 # ProjectEuler

-Problems solved on Project Euler to practice my python and math skills.
+Problems solved on Project Euler to get familiar with Python.

 Check ProjectEuler.net for the original problems.